mdn/translated-content/files/ko/web/html/element/input/index.md

 - {{htmlattrdef("pattern")}}

-  - : The `pattern` attribute, when specified, is a regular expression that the input's {{htmlattrxref("value")}} must match in order for the value to pass [constraint validation](/ko/docs/Web/Guide/HTML/HTML5/Constraint_validation).
+  - : The `pattern` attribute, when specified, is a regular expression that the input's [`value`](/ko/docs/Web/HTML/Global_attributes#value) must match in order for the value to pass [constraint validation](/ko/docs/Web/Guide/HTML/HTML5/Constraint_validation).
 It must be a valid JavaScript regular expression, as used by the {{jsxref("RegExp")}} type, and as documented in our [guide on regular expressions](/ko/docs/Web/JavaScript/Guide/Regular_Expressions); the `'u'` flag is specified when compiling the regular expression, so that the pattern is treated as a sequence of Unicode code points, instead of as ASCII.
 No forward slashes should be specified around the pattern text.

     If the `pattern` attribute is present but is not specified or is invalid, no regular expression is applied and this attribute is ignored completely.
 If the pattern attribute is valid and a non-empty value does not match the pattern, constraint validation will prevent form submission.

     > **참고:** **Tip:** If using the `pattern` attribute, inform the user about the expected format by including explanatory text nearby.
-You can also include a {{htmlattrxref("title", "input")}} attribute to explain what the requirements are to match the pattern; most browsers will display this title as as a tooltip The visible explanation is required for accessibilty.
+You can also include a [`title`](/ko/docs/Web/HTML/Element/input#title) attribute to explain what the requirements are to match the pattern; most browsers will display this title as as a tooltip The visible explanation is required for accessibilty.
 The tooltip is an enhancement.

     See [Client-side validation](#client-side_validation) for more information.